-This is a guest post written for playlouder.com by Jacob Klein.
+This post was written for playlouder by Jacob Klein.
 Jacob is a freelance writer and blog contributor based out of New York.
 His work primarily concerns business, finance, and startup culture.

-Please note that guest post opinions are of their author.
+Please note that contributing post opinions and expertise are of the author.
 They are not always in strict alignment with my own opinions. – Joe

 One significant challenge people face in modern businesses is how to establish a work-life balance suitable to overall wellness.
 Things seem to get more competitive with each passing year, leaving many people in a situation in which their work lives overtake their personal time.

 And while this may sound like a vague complaint, it’s one that’s important to take seriously, because the negative effects are very real.
 In fact, a recent Harvard study indicated that workplace stress may account for 120,000 deaths or more annually, and costs up to $190 billion a year in healthcare spending.

 Now, bettering your work-life balance doesn’t entirely do away with the stress factors behind those numbers – but it can certainly make for a good start.
 With regard to this issue, some see private business ownership or entrepreneurism as antidotes to poor work-life balance and excessive workplace demands.

 However, the truth is that independent business owners often wind up in the same place: working long hours to stay productive, and finding their personal time and priorities consumed by work.
 It’s for these reasons that it’s important for today’s entrepreneurs and small business leaders to find ways to separate work from their personal lives.

 We’ve touched on the financial side of this effort before here at Play Louder by pointing to business credit cards that won’t affect personal credit, and it’s certainly true that finances are an important part of this conversation; one of the quickest and most damaging ways to allow work to overtake one’s personal life is to let the financials get intertwined.